NischayaSharma/NischayaSharma/README.md

 # Hello There
 - Hi, I’m Nischaya Sharma.
-- I’ve worked in the following domains
+- I’ve worked on the following tech stacks:
    - Fullstack Web and App Development:
       - ReactJS
       - React-Native